 A 1995 graduate of Florida, Grieco began his coaching career at his alma mater in 1995 and coached there for nine years (1995-03).
 During his time in Gainesville, he worked with various programs, including the football, baseball, softball and track and field teams.
 He was part of a Gator football program that went to eight bowl games, including a national-championship victory in the 1996 Sugar Bowl.
 Florida also won the Orange Bowl (1998, 2001) and the Florida Citrus Bowl (1999) during that span.

-Grieco is a Master Strength & Conditioning Coach and is a member of the Collegiate Strength & Conditioning Coaches Association.
+PERSONAL: Grieco (pronounced GREEK-oh) is a Master Strength & Conditioning Coach and is a member of the Collegiate Strength & Conditioning Coaches Association.
 He and his wife, Jamie, have a son, Nicholas, and a daughter, Gianna.